MatthewTran23/FinalGameProject/README.md

 ### Executing program

 * Open Github link provided
-* import files into VsCode
+* import files into VsCode through github export
+* have pygame downloaded
 * run it and its ready to play

 ## Help